 At Rowing The World TM, we have a philosophy of partnership and collaboration.
 We are proud of our amazing team, especially our rowing guides, many of whom are local rowers.
 Meet our team!

-Russian born, Anastasia is a University of Manitoba Master’s grad, focusing on studying community tourism development.
-She travelled around the world before settling in Canada, and now she enjoys bringing her international background and education into creating memorable travel experience for others.
+Russian-born, Anastasia is a University of Manitoba Master’s grad, focusing on studying community tourism development.
+She travelled around the world before settling in Canada, and now she enjoys bringing her international background and education into creating memorable travel experiences for others.

 Cathy Senecal is Rowing The World's content strategist.
 Amassing a career of pushing boundaries through global media relations strategy in domestic and international markets, Cathy Senecal has mastered content and now advises destination and experiential entities on rich media relations and content strategy by combining curiosity, tourism experience and boundless creativity.

 When she isn't busy with her company, Senecal Travel Marketing & PR, she is travelling or writing, something she did as a freelance writer in the 90s.
 Cathy has travelled to every continent and has visited more than 40 countries, covering culture, outdoor adventure and wildlife experiences.
 She authored the bestselling wildlife book Pelicans to Polar Bears, and has written hundreds of articles for dozens of outlets including The Washington Post, The Globe & Mail, enRoute, Michelin Guides, Reader's Digest Atlas and Expedia.ca.